itpplasma/libneo/README.md

 Python code to include PSL response of coil files.
 There is way more in there but not used by now.

 ## doc
+Documentation, this includes user documentation and interface documentation.
+The latter is generated via doxygen.

 ## matlab
 Matlab library that contains various functions, classes and code interfaces for general and specific uses.